matt7salomon/matt7salomon.github.io/README.md

 <a href="https://github.com/matt7salomon/pipinstallable"> The python package that I created to be pip installed </a> <br/><br/>
 - My hypothesis testing experiment on Uber public data. <br/>
 <a href="https://github.com/matt7salomon/hypothesis_testing"> My hypothesis testing sample with Uber data </a> <br/><br/>
+- This project focuses on Revenue Cycle Management (RCM) for healthcare providers.
+The analysis leverages hospital spending data to understand key financial metrics such as payments, costs, and revenue gaps across different states in the United States.
+The goal of this project is to provide insights into how efficiently hospitals are managing their costs and payments, as well as to identify potential areas for improvement.
+<a href="https://github.com/matt7salomon/revenue_cycle_management_healthcare"> revenue cycle management code </a> <br/><br/>